hangyugit/GEMM_Vulkan/README.md

    specifically for `08_subgroup_tiling.comp`.
 2. Add a compiler-friendly variant, [`08_subgroup_tiling_compiler_friendly.comp`](shaders/sgemm/08_subgroup_tiling_compiler_friendly.comp),
-   which scalarizes and unrolls the accumulator path (`acc00` ... `acc73`) and simplifies the address arithmetic enough for the compiler to generate the code you actually wanted.
+   which scalarizes and unrolls the accumulator path (`acc00` ... `acc73`), removes the problematic dynamic indexing, and simplifies the address arithmetic enough for the compiler to keep the hot data path in registers and generate the code you actually wanted.

 So the takeaway from this graph is not that subgroup tiling is a bad fit for Vulkan.
 It is that subgroup tiling is much more sensitive to code shape and